-- Using TPAS, Contractors are required to enter progress against their Compliance Plan by entering the labour and training hours for apprentices/trainees and participants employed on the project.
-This includes hours for subcontractors who complete building or civil construction components of the project where there are available labour and training hours. - For Indigenous or selected Indigenous projects, contractors are encouraged to record progress against the IEO Plan.
+- The contractor is to meet regularly with the Queensland Government agency, grant recipient (if applicable) and an executive from the relevant Aboriginal and Torres Strait Islander council or authority through the TWG throughout the project construction to keep them informed about the progress against the IEO Plan and to resolve any issues.
+Where there is no relevant Aboriginal and Torres Strait Islander council or TWG then DTATSIPCA will take on this role. - Using TPAS, Contractors are required to enter progress against their Compliance Plan by entering the labour and training hours for apprentices/trainees and participants employed on the project.
+This includes hours for subcontractors who complete building or civil construction components of the project where there are available labour and training hours. - Contractors are encouraged to record progress against the IEO Plan.